LaurenC2022/portfolio/README.md

     - GPA: 3.824
     - Courses Completed: Data Structures (A-), Software Development Methodologies (A), Information Visualization (A-)

-- Bachelor of Science in Teaching and Learning
+- Bachelor of Science in Teaching and Learning from the University of Houston
     - Graduated May 2020
     - GPA: 3.08

+## Work Experience

+- Math Teacher
-    - Worked as classroom teacher directly following graduation
+    - Worked as classroom teacher directly following graduation with education degree
     - Reason for leaving: spouse work relocation

 ## Lets Connect